marsmining/nettyca/README.md

 ### Quick Start

-To start an echo server in the repl, follow these steps:
+To start an echo server and client in the repl, follow these steps:

 ```clj
 (use 'nettyca.core)